Andrew Fraknoi

-Andrew Fraknoi (born 1948) is a retired professor of astronomy recognized for his lifetime of work using everyday language to make astronomy more accessible and popular for both students and the general public.
+Andrew Fraknoi (born 1948) is a Hungarian-born American retired professor of astronomy recognized for his lifetime of work using everyday language to make astronomy more accessible and popular for both students and the general public.
 In 2017 Fraknoi retired from his position as Chair of the Department of Astronomy at Foothill College.
 In retirement he continues to teach through the Fromm Institute for Lifelong Learning and the Osher Lifelong Learning Institute at San Francisco State University, to give public lectures, and to add to his body of written work.
 He is the recipient of numerous awards and honors in his field.

-Fraknoi continues to serve on the board of trustees of the Search for Extraterrestrial Intelligence (SETI) Institute, a scientific and educational organization.
+Fraknoi continues to serve on the Board of Directors of the Search for Extraterrestrial Intelligence (SETI) Institute, a scientific and educational organization.
 He is also an elected Fellow of the California Academy of Sciences, an Honorary Member of the Royal Astronomical Society of Canada, and a Fellow of the Committee for Skeptical Inquiry.
 He has a special interest in debunking astrology and other pseudosciences connected to astronomy.